BloomTech-Labs/code-your-dreams-fe/README.md

 Equipping K-12 and adult students with the skills and resources to innovate technology solutions for our world.

+The Code Your Dreams (CYD) Curriculum Portal is an app that helps the CYD team provide access to chapter members across the organization.
+Is is a tool that helps to organize files hosted on the cloud (like in Google Drive or Dropbox) and create a single location where members can come to find links to all of the materials they need for their chapter.
+The portal provides organization for chapters and members, courses and links to course materials, and other administrative use cases.

 ## Deployed Project

 [Code Your Dreams](https://code-your-dreams-fe.vercel.app/)